GitJuski/Linux-servers/h5-GJ(In progress).md

 ![0](Screenshots/3/1.png)

-This screenshot is still valid although I've updated the system in between.
-I should tell something about the specs listed, so not so tech savy people can understand the starting point as well.
+This screenshot is still valid even though I've updated the system in between.
+I should provide some information on the specs listed, so that those who aren't as tech-savvy can understand the starting point as well.
 - OS Name - This is the operating system name.
 Windows 11 is the newest Windows OS.
 Pro version is a version with some additional accessories.
 The home version is the usual version people use at home and the pro version is more tailored towards business use.
 - Microsoft is the manufacturer of the said OS.
 - System manufacturer is the manufacturer of the laptop that I used.
 Here it is Lenovo.
 - System type - x64-based is the norm these days.
 - System SKU - Essentially the model of this laptop is Lenovo ThinkPad T14 generation 2a.
 - Processor - The processor listed is a decent processor, nothing too fancy nor nothing too bad.
 This could be compared to some Intel i5 processors.
+A processor is like the brains of a computer.
 - RAM - 16 GB is a good amount of RAM for a school/hobby laptop.
+The more RAM a computer has, the more tasks a computer can handle simultaneously.

-Additional information include,
+Additional information includes,
-- Location - Home in Vaasa
+- Location - At home in Vaasa
 - Network - a good wireless connection
 - Storage - An SSD with 350 GB of free space